rancher/rancher.github.io/rancher/rancher-ui/infrastructure/hosts/custom/index.md

 If you already have Linux machines deployed and just want to add them into Rancher, click on the **Custom** icon.
 In the UI, you will be provided a docker command to run on any host.
 The `docker` command launches the _rancher-agent_ container on the host.

-If you are using different [projects]({{site.baseurl}}/rancher/configuration/projects/), the command provided through the UI will be unique to whatever **project** that you are in.
+If you are using different [environments]({{site.baseurl}}/rancher/configuration/environments/), the command provided through the UI will be unique to whatever **environment** that you are in.

-Please make sure that you are in the project that you want to add hosts to.
-The project is displayed in the upper right corner next to the account dropdown.
-When you first login to the Rancher instance, you are in the **Default** project.
+Please make sure that you are in the environment that you want to add hosts to.
+The environment is displayed in the upper right corner next to the account dropdown.
+When you first login to the Rancher instance, you are in the **Default** environment.

 For any hosts that are added, please make sure that any security groups or firewalls allow traffic.
 If these are not enabled, then the functionality of Rancher will be limited.